 Boyfriend Bluff — Aria claims that Takatoshi is her boyfriend to get rid of some persistant pickup artists at the beach.
 This changes to husband when she sees Suzu with him.
 Suzu is less than pleased to be cast as their kid.

-The Ousai Academy boys (minus Takatoshi) in episode 9 talk about how happy they should be to take part in a harem setting, but are disappointed to discover that they're largely irrelevant to the overall story.
+The Ousai Academy boys (minus Takatoshi) in episode 9 of season 1 talk about how happy they should be to take part in a harem setting, but are disappointed to discover that they're largely irrelevant to the overall story.